Where to Eat In Breckenridge

 Headed up to Breck?
 If you’ve been doing this long enough, you’ve already got your go-to spots for après-ski and dinner after a long day on the mountain.
 But the town of Breckenridge has a lot of options, and we’ve seen even the most seasoned season-passholders make bad decisions when it comes to picking the good stuff from the bad.

 A Breckenridge classic on the south end of Main Street.
 The Blue Moose is just a simple breakfast spot – you won’t find any mind blowing iterations on huevos rancheros or eggs benedict with crab on top here.
-As a matter of fact, you won’t even find a credit card machine, so bring cash to pay for your meal.
 But sometimes you just need a good strong cup of coffee and some pancakes before your day on the hill, and this is the place to get them.